Scott Walker signs all three lame-duck bills into law

 Walker’s signing received immediate push back from Evers, who in a statement characterized the lame-duck effort as “petty, political fights.”

-"Today, Governor Walker chose to ignore and override the will of the people of Wisconsin.
-This will no doubt be his legacy," Evers said.
+“Today, Gov. Walker chose to ignore and override the will of the people of Wisconsin.
+This will no doubt be his legacy,” Evers said.

 Evers said he and his team are reviewing “all options” now that the bills have become law, but did not provide detail and did not take questions from media afterward.